missinglink/ciao/README.md

 # Ciao - Functional testing made easy

-Ciao is a simple framework for testing HTTP(s) requests and generating API documentation.
+Ciao is a simple command line utility for testing HTTP(s) requests and generating API documentation.

 ## Anatomy of a ciao script: